 Journey in Faith is the Religious Education program for Transition to Year 10 in Catholic schools in the Northern Territory.
-Based on the South Australian Religious Education Framework, Journey in Faith develops 12 Key Ideas, each one focusing on an aspect of Church teachings.
+Based on the South Australian Religious Education Framework, and it is an exciting time as the Journey in Faith units are currently being reviewd and updated to move from the 12 Key Ideas to five knowledge strands - with each one focusing on an aspect of Church teachings.
 In their learning through this program students will come into contact with a Church that believes, celebrates and lives.

 Journey in Faith has been written to speak to the young people of our Diocese.
 It presents the teachings of the Church in a clear, systematic way, using the methodologies and principles of education available to us now.
 Drawing on the sources of our faith; creation, scripture, tradition and human experience, ‘Journey in Faith’ provides a way of seeing the world, of acting in it and of responding to it, all drawn from the simple reality of our faith: God loves us and calls us to life in full abundance.

 The teaching and learning activities reflect a deliberate desire to promote deep thinking and wisdom in students.
 Engagement and challenge are our intention.
 Incorporated into our units and integrated across the curriculum are strands from the human sexuality program, Made in the Image of God (MITIOG).
 The inclusion of MITIOG activities means the complexities of relationships today are addressed through the lens of faith.